 The UK regulations for dealing with this waste are stringent and complex.
 The aim is to prevent contamination of people and the environment, and the spread of infections and diseases.

-So, here’s our useful guide to the process – from identifying and storing the waste to taking it to clinical waste incinerators.
+So, here’s our useful guide to the process – from identifying and storing the waste to taking it to hazardous waste incineration.